It’s time to put personal financial planning and debt management at the top of your to-do list – if not, you could be seriously out of pocket.

 2. Check your credit card interest rates

-Take it out of the “too hard” basket and check that your credit card fits in logically with your personal financial planning.
-The same goes with choosing an appropriate credit card rewards scheme.
+While checking your credit card interest rates may currently be in the “too hard basket”, our credit card comparison tool does it for you.
+Speaking of savings between different interest rates, now is a good a time as ever to check that your credit card fits in logically with your personal financial planning.
+The same goes with choosing an appropriate credit card rewards structure.
 This boils down to asking yourself how much you spend on your card each month, and how easily you find debt management when it comes to paying off the card in full.

 There are several different types of credit card borrowers.
 You can read more about the different types on our website – and also get some tips to DIY your personal financial planning based on your spending habits.